 - 10. Press the Delete key (or right-click and choose Delete) to delete the unwanted portion of sequence. - 11.
-Use the same technique to delete all sequence to the right of the "stop" codon; this location varies by project.
+In the same frame where the QVQ sequence snippet is located, find the translation stop.
+Then trim across the coverage to remove all sequence to the right of the stop codon.